abe-winter/abe-winter.github.io/_posts/2020-02-08-solo-sanity.md

 1-hour turnaround means I can do three round-trips in a day and have time in between to work on other stuff.

 That means you can afford to suck on the first one.
-Questions that don't have a clear winner are often bad questions that don't move you forward, but will give you hints from write-ins or deeper thinking about the topic.
+Questions that don't have a clear winner are often bad questions that don't solve your problem, and unfold into new questions that give you more angles on the problem.
-Bad surveys, if you accept that they failed, will spawn good surveys that are narrower and make sense to your panel.
+Bad surveys, if you accept that they failed, will spawn good surveys as your gradually explore your space.

 **Write-ins are thoughtful and informative**.
 Especially when you're surveying friends and family, because you can follow up and ask what they mean.
 Write-ins have taught me more about the competitive space for my products than any other kind of research.

-They also uncover hidden correlations -- cases where a majority are dissatisfied with a product, and a minority are supplementing it with another product, giving you an opportunity for vertical integration.
+Write-ins also expose valuable trends that you can exploit -- for example, cases where a majority are dissatisfied with a product, and a minority are supplementing it with another product, giving you an opportunity to build a hybrid product that solves the entire user need.

 **Plausibly viable MVPs**.
 When you're in a vacuum, you'll make decisions based on what's good for you, not as a user but as a developer.